chriscant/mergephotos/README.md

 }
 ```

-The code automatically fixes potential issues such as times sign and letter x and photo folder name anomolies.
+The code automatically fixes potential issues such as times sign × and letter x and photo folder name anomolies.

-# License
+# Licence

 [MIT](LICENCE)